 There is no current test for Tourette’s, so diagnosis depends on the signs and symptoms and medical and family history.

-According to the Diagnostic and Statistical Manual of Mental Disorders Fifth edition (DSM-5), published by the American Psychiatric Association (APA), the following criteria must be present for a diagnosis of Tourette’s:
+According to the Diagnostic and Statistical Manual of Mental Disorders Fifth edition (DSM-5), published by the American Psychiatric Association (APA), the following

 - The person has two or more motor tics, for example, blinking or shrugging the shoulders and at least one vocal tic (for example, humming, clearing the throat, or yelling out a word or phrase), although they might not always happen at the same time.